CharlieDigital/covidcureid/README.md

 1. Delete the Azure Storage container `covidcureid-raw-files` which contains the raw JSON files from CURE ID
 2. Delete the Azure CosmosDB database
+3. Delete the Azure Storage queues
-3. Create the Azure Storage container `covidcureid-raw-files`
+4. Create the Azure Storage container `covidcureid-raw-files`
+5. Create the Azure Storage queue `covidcureid-queue-drug`
+6. Create the Azure Storage queue `covidcureid-queue-regimen`
-4. Create the Azure CosmosDB database `CovidCureId`
+7. Create the Azure CosmosDB database `CovidCureId`
-5. Create the Azure CosmosDB collection `CaseFiles`
+8. Create the Azure CosmosDB collection `CaseFiles`

 It can be used to effectively reset the environment.